archiemartini/bank-tech-test/README.md

 **Statement** - to store transactions
 I would also add a main class to pen these 2 classes...
 **Bank** - I decided to be the "god" file to interact with the two classes above.
-And was the LAST class I incorporated
+And was the LAST class I incorporated **DateClass** - a last minute refactor into its own class, too nervous to call it just Date and mess with the base class that comes with Javascript

 ## my class interaction